-Alpine announced it will ship one of the first car video systems that will work with a video iPod and the first to be compatible with the not-yet-deployed Sirius satellite video service for the car.
+LAS VEGAS — Alpine announced what it calls the first car video system that will work with a video iPod and the first to be compatible with the not-yet-deployed Sirius satellite video system for the car.

-Alpine will launch this summer a bolt-on module for its 10.2-inch flip-down monitor/DVD model PKG-RSE2 introduced here at International CES.
-The module has a slot for a video iPod which can stream video and audio to the car video system.
+Alpine will launch this summer a bolt-on module for its 10.2-inch flip-down monitor/DVD model PKG-RSE2.
+The module has a slot for a video iPod and can stream video and audio to the car video system.
 The RSE2 will ship this April at a suggested retail of $799.
 No price was available for the module.
-The RSE2 is also compatible with Sirius' planned satellite video service, due in 2007.

-Finally, Alpine showed a prototype video iPod adapter that will stream audio and video to other Alpine head units, and an adapter to stream music from satellite radio/MP3 portable players such as the new Pioneer Inno, or Samsung Helix and Nexus handhelds.
+Finally, Alpine showed a prototype video iPod adapter that will stream audio and video to other Alpine head units, and an adapter to stream music from satellite radio/MP3 portable players.
 “Our whole strategy is centered on this connectivity approach,” said marketing VP Steve Witt.